Jipok/Cute-bash/README.md

 - Colored less
 - Uses user aliases(and other settings) from `~/.bash-user`
 - Alias `mkcd` - make and change directory at once
-- Alias `t` - tmux attach or new session with mouse support
 - Aliases `ls`, `la`, `l`, `gitlog`, `gittree`
 - Universal commands for extracting(`extract`), `list` and packing(`pk`) archives
 - Will provide new commands `cd` and `fkill`, if `fzf` installed